armytag/langs/qathebo/grammar/morphology.md

 <p class="freetranslation">"My house burned down (a while ago)."</p>
 </div>

-Still, even if they remained homeless for the entire time afterward, they would likely start using the *remote-past* tense once a year or more had passed.
+Still, even if they remained homeless for the entire time afterward, they would likely start using the *remote-past* tense after a year or more had passed.

 #### Relative Tense